isotoma/threat-model-manager/README.md

 Documentation management for threat models

+## Running it

+Currently there is only one command, `generate`:

+    threat-model-manager generate filename.yaml

 ## Input file format

 The input file is a YAML file of the following format: